Einsatzgruppe H: Anti-Jewish actions

 Most Jews were captured during roundups; either they were imprisoned at local prisons or else taken to the Einsatzgruppe H office in Bratislava, from which they were sent to Sereď concentration camp for deportation.
 In many cases, the local authorities provided lists of Jews.
 By this time, the Jews knew that deportation meant probable death, so many tried to flee, go into hiding, or otherwise avoid arrest.
 The attitude of the local population was ambivalent; some risked their lives to hide Jews, while others turned them in to the police.

-Following the uprising, Einsatzgruppe H collaborated with the Hlinka Guard Emergency Divisions (POHG) and a local Volksdeutsche paramilitary organization, the Heimatschutz (HS) to create an atmosphere of terror in rural Slovakia, perpetrating public executions and massacres of Jews, Romani people, and those suspected of supporting partisans.
+Following the uprising, Einsatzgruppe H collaborated with the Hlinka Guard Emergency Divisions (POHG) and a local Volksdeutsche paramilitary organization, the Heimatschutz (HS), to create an atmosphere of terror in rural Slovakia, perpetrating public executions and massacres of Jews, Romani people, and those suspected of supporting partisans.
 The success of Einsatzgruppe H was largely due to denunciations and the cooperation of the POHG and the HS, were able to impersonate partisans due to their local knowledge and ability to speak Slovak.
 These collaborators participated in the massacres, aided with interrogations, and searched houses for Jews in hiding.

 Organization

 Einsatzgruppe H was organized hierarchically as were other Einsatzgruppe units.
 It was run from a central headquarters in Bratislava, where Witiska maintained an office at Palisády 42 with about 160 personnel.
 At its peak, the unit had six subunits with stationary headquarters: Sonderkommando 7a, Einsatzkommandos 13 and 14, and zb-V Kommandos 15, 27, and 29.
 Of these, Einsatzkommandos 13 and 14 and zb-V Kommando 27 were newly formed, while the other units had been transferred from other duties.
 Not all were subordinated to Einsatzgruppe H for the entirety of their activities in Slovakia; for instance, zb-V Kommando 27, which operated in eastern Slovakia from September 1944, was subordinated to the SD office in Kraków until January 1945.
-Except for zb-V Kommando 15, dissolved in February, the units continued to exist until the occupation of Slovakia by the Red Army, at which point most of the personnel fled into Moravia.
+Except for zb-V Kommando 15, dissolved in February, the units continued to exist until the liberation of Slovakia by the Red Army, at which point most of the personnel fled into Moravia.
 More than 700 soldiers served in Einsatzgruppe H at one point, although the exact numbers cannot be determined.

 Organizationally, the unit was part of the Wehrmacht, but it was never under Wehrmacht operational control.
 On 15 November 1944, the unit was transferred to the control of the SD and ceased to be called Einsatzgruppe H officially, but the unit maintained the same personnel.
 A few days later, Witiska was promoted to the head of the SiPo and SD in Slovakia, but maintained control over the unit.

 Although the members of the unit were very diverse in terms of age, education, and affiliation with the Nazi Party, most had previous experience with combat or rear-area operations.
 Some were Slovaks.